← Back to Home

 Ketamine Therapy for Depression in Scottsdale

 For many people living with depression, standard treatments provide only partial relief — or none at all.
-Ketamine therapy offers a different mechanism, a faster response, and a meaningful path forward for those who have tried other options without success.
+Ketamine offers a different mechanism, a faster response, and a meaningful path forward.

 What Is Treatment-Resistant Depression?

-Ketamine offers something different: a mechanism that bypasses the serotonin system entirely and acts directly on glutamate receptors, which are involved in synaptic plasticity and the brain's ability to rewire itself.
+Ketamine bypasses the serotonin system entirely and acts on glutamate receptors involved in synaptic plasticity — the brain's ability to rewire itself.
 This is why ketamine can produce results when antidepressants have not.

 How Ketamine Works Differently

-Ketamine acts primarily as an NMDA receptor antagonist, which triggers a cascade of effects in the glutamate system.
-This leads to rapid upregulation of BDNF (brain-derived neurotrophic factor) and activation of the mTOR pathway — both of which drive neuroplasticity.
-In practical terms, ketamine promotes the growth and strengthening of synaptic connections in regions of the brain that are typically atrophied in chronic depression.
+Traditional antidepressants modulate serotonin or norepinephrine and take weeks to work.
+Ketamine acts as an NMDA receptor antagonist, triggering rapid upregulation of BDNF and activation of the mTOR pathway — both of which drive neuroplasticity and the regrowth of synaptic connections atrophied by chronic depression.

-The clinical result is often striking: many patients report meaningful improvements in mood, motivation, and cognitive flexibility within hours of their first infusion — a speed that no oral antidepressant can match.
-A full induction series of four to six sessions is designed to build and sustain those effects.
-Some patients also explore Spravato (esketamine), the FDA-approved nasal spray alternative for treatment-resistant depression.
+In published clinical trials, ketamine has produced rapid improvements in mood, motivation, and cognitive flexibility — often within hours of infusion (Murrough et al., Am J Psychiatry 2013).
+A full induction series of 4–6 sessions is designed to build and sustain those effects.
+Some patients also explore Spravato (esketamine), the FDA-approved nasal spray for treatment-resistant depression.

 What to Expect at Innerbloom

-Following the induction series, many patients benefit from integration support and optional membership for ongoing maintenance sessions.
-Pricing for the induction series ranges from $2,200 to $3,000.
-Single sessions are $625.
-Full details are on our pricing page.
+Following the series, many patients benefit from integration support and optional maintenance sessions.
+Induction pricing ranges from $2,200–$3,000; single sessions are $625.
+See our pricing page.

 Why Physician-Led Care Matters